-4.28 Beyond, stand Upper and Lower Brewery Flats, the first block quite plain, in red brick of the 1950s, the second, 1 and 2 Brewery Yard, probably built around a decade later.
+4.28 Beyond, stand Upper and Lower Brewery Flats, the first block quite plain, in red brick of the mid-Twentieth Century, the second, I and 2 Brewery Yard, probably built a decade or two later.
 This second block incorporates plain tile hanging over the ground floor in brick, which continues round to the prominent side gable, facing west.